 (here is the full text of “The Ancient Source & Methods of Research of the Mahatmas”, it is one of the FAQs.)

-- firstly the use of logic and types of valid reasoning that stand up to critical examination, and
+- the use of logic and types of valid reasoning that stand up to critical examination, and

-- secondly the timeless method of research which asks that no one take anything on a single person’s dicta but that researchers collaborate in a peer review process very similar to the one used in contemporary science.
+- the timeless method of research which asks that no one take anything on a single person’s dicta but that researchers collaborate in a peer review process very similar to the one used in contemporary science.

 But above the intellect also see the pattern of motive and ethic that runs through them all like a golden thread; it is a self-effacing love of humanity and the supremely Buddha or Christ-like desire to relieve another man’s sores.

-These are six of them:
+These are six:

 * is the supreme & ultimate principle quite free from anthropomorphism (the ‘personal God’ idea)?